-JCG is headed by the Chief of Joint Capabilities (CJC), who is responsible to the Chief of Defence Force for the provision of Joint Health, Logistics, Education and Training, Information Warfare and Joint Military Police, ADF Reserve development and the implementation of Defence’s responsibilities in the National Action Plan for Women Peace and Security.
+JCG is headed by the Chief of Joint Capabilities (CJC), who is responsible to the Chief of Defence Force for the provision of Joint Health, Logistics, Education and Training, Information Warfare, Joint Military Police, ADF Reserve development and the implementation of Defence’s responsibilities in the National Action Plan for Women Peace and Security.
 CJC will also manage agreed Joint projects, and their sustainment, to support joint capability requirements.

-JCG consists of the Australian Defence College, Information Warfare Division, Joint Military Police Unit, Joint Health Command and Joint Logistics Command, Women, Peace and Security, Reserve and Youth Division, the Australian Civil-Military Centre and ADF Sport.
+JCG consists of the Australian Defence College, Information Warfare Division, Joint Military Police Unit, Joint Health Command, Joint Logistics Command, Women, Peace and Security, Reserve and Youth Division, the Australian Civil-Military Centre and ADF Sport.

 The Chief of Joint Capabilities (CJC) is Air Marshal Warren McDonald, AM, CSC.

 Air Marshal Warren McDonald was born in Hay, NSW and joined the Royal Australian Air Force at the age of 15 as an apprentice motor transport fitter.
 In 1989, he was commissioned and underwent pilot training.
 He has 5000 hours on the Orion.

 He has had the privilege of undertaking numerous commands within Number 92 Wing, and on deployment and as the Commander of Air Mobility Group.

 Air Marshal McDonald was promoted to Air Vice-Marshal in July 2015, and served as the Deputy Chief of Air Force until 01 July 2017 when he was appointed as the Chief of Joint Capabilities within the Australian Defence Force Headquarters.
 He was promoted to Air Marshal in December 2018.

 He is married to his very understanding wife, Sarah and they have two children.